As always, with a new year comes new trends in the world of retail and ecommerce.

 Aided by the pandemic, more than 40% of Americans who ordered grocery delivery during the week ending in March 13th also tried it for the very first time in 2020.
 Even more interesting is that many consumers report they’d like to continue their behavior, post-pandemic.

-According to a study by Mercatus/Incisiv, 90% of e-grocery customers are expected to continue shopping online.
+According to a shopping trends study by Mercatus/Incisiv, 90% of e-grocery customers are expected to continue shopping online.
 Once more drastic shelter-in-place orders are lifted, only 7% of online grocery shoppers said they will return to brick-and-mortar stores.

 Among all of the burgeoning delivery services, Instacart remains the most popular in North America.
 Instacart shoppers offer same-day delivery and pickup services to bring fresh groceries and everyday essentials to busy people and families across the U.S. and Canada.

-More than half of Americans say that they trust Instacart more than Amazon Fresh and Walmart.
+Recent retail buying trends also show that more than half of Americans say that they trust Instacart more than Amazon Fresh and Walmart.

 In 2020 alone, Instacart consumed 57% of the grocery ecommerce market and increased their order volume by 500%.
 Instacart is an undisputed opportunity for brands to acquire and retain online grocery shoppers.